kuwaai/genai-os/README.md

 6. **Access the application:**
    - First you need to seed a account, go `multi-chat/web/` and run `php artisan db:seed --class=AdminSeeder --force` to seed your first admin account.
    - Open your web browser and go to the application's URL.
-   - Login with your admin account and start using Kuwa OS
+   - Login with your admin account and start using Kuwa GenAI OS

 This should get your project up and running.

 ## Download

-You can [download](https://github.com/kuwaai/gai-os/releases) the latest release of Kuwa OS for Windows and Linux.
+You can [download](https://github.com/kuwaai/gai-os/releases) the latest release of Kuwa GenAI OS for Windows and Linux.

 ## Community